A printable copy of our Walks’ Programme for January to May 2015 can be downloaded from the Ribble Valley Rail website by clicking here:

 Heptonstall is a truly remarkable relic of a bygone age and where all the causeys eventually lead to the town centre.
 Foremost among these is the Long Causeway known for 900 years as ‘The Highway’ and marked with wayside crosses.

 Travel details: The train to Hebden Bridge departs Blackpool North at 08.11 calling at Preston at 08.37, Blackburn )8.55, Accrington 09.03 and Burnley M/c Rd at 09.12.
 Connection from Bamber Bridge at 08.13(change at Blackburn), & Clitheroe 08.26 (change at Blackburn).
 From Manchester Victoria catch the 09.16 Leeds’ train.
 For times at other intermediate stations consult the National Rail website.The walks will start after the arrival of both trains.
+NB The party will catch a bus up the steep hill to Heptonstall and walk back down.
 Return from Hebden Bridge to Burnley, Blackburn etc. at 53 min past each hour.
 Trains to M/c Vic. at 07, 18 & 42 min past each hour.

 Booking Information: Book a Day Return to Hebden Bridge